martin-georgiev/social-post-bundle/README.md

     # Some Symfony container aware class
     <?php
     //...
-    $message = new \MartinGeorgiev\SocialPost\Provider\Message('your test message');
+    $message = new \MartinGeorgiev\SocialPost\Message('your test message');
     $container->get('social_post')->publish($message);

-__Important!__ When publishing on Twitter only the values for `$message` and `$link` arguments (of the `Message` instance) will be used.
-This is due to Twitter's limited features for tweet customisation.

 ----
 ## Additional help
+Twitter has limited features for tweet customisation.
+This means that for tweets only `message` and `link` values (`\MartinGeorgiev\SocialPost\Message` instance) will be used.

 Facebook doesn't support non-expiring user access tokens.
 Instead, you can obtain a permanent page access token.
 When using such tokens you can act and post as the page itself.
 More information about the page access tokens from the official [Facebook documentation](https://developers.facebook.com/docs/facebook-login/access-tokens/expiration-and-extension#extendingpagetokens).
-Some Stackoverflow answers ([here](https://stackoverflow.com/a/21927690/3425372) and [here](https://stackoverflow.com/a/28418469/3425372)) also prove to be helpful.
+Some Stackoverflow answers ([here](https://stackoverflow.com/a/21927690/3425372) and [here](https://stackoverflow.com/a/28418469/3425372)) also can of help.

 ----
 ## License
 This package is licensed under the MIT License.
-Please, respect that!